kah-ve/fullstack-boilerplate-app/README.md

 ### React (Client side)

-For outputs from react, see the developer console.
+For outputs from react, see the developer console, and the network tab to get an idea of what's going on.

 The app currently is just for playing around with the communications between the different tiers.
 You can post and get which will communciate with flask, which will subsequently communicate with postgresql to then execute the respective commands.